What Is Preeclampsia in Pregnancy?

 There is no way to completely prevent preeclampsia, but steps can be taken to lower your risk.

-Be sure to attend all prenatal visits with your obstetrician and follow through on any tests.
+Make sure to attend all prenatal visits and follow through on any tests.
 If you have risk factors for preeclampsia, you may need more frequent prenatal appointments.
 Make any lifestyle changes that your doctor recommends, such as changing your diet or getting additional rest.